 However, you won't eat plain carob or cocoa powder, right?
 That's just not tasty at all...
 So this comparison will come down to the added ingredients that will alter the sugar and carbohydrate content.

-A chocolate bar may be loaded with sugar and milk to offset its bitter taste.
+A chocolate bar may contain sugar and milk to offset its bitter taste.
 Or carob-coated nuts may contain loads of added fat to mimic the richness of chocolate.
-It's imperative to carefully examine the labels to compare.
+It's imperative to carefully examine the labels to compare them.

-The winner: By purely looking at the sugar and carbohydrate content, cocoa wins.
+The winner: Looking at the sugar and carbohydrate content in its raw state, cocoa wins.

 Both carob and cocoa are excellent sources of dietary fiber that can help with constipation, regulate blood sugar levels, and lower cholesterol.